Program Content and Level

 - Mostly able to work collaboratively in groups with others

-- Engaged in a program that is NGSS aligned and may include basic reading, writing, and math in the form of a game, craft, activity, or worksheet
+- Engaged in a program with a lesson that is NGSS aligned and may include reading, writing, and math in the form of an activity, worksheet, game, or craft

 Most programs are $5 per student in addition to the per vehicle Day Use Fee, unless otherwise noted.
 Adult chaperones are free.
 The Day Use Fee and most homeschool programs are included free with a paid Up Yonda Farm Family Membership!